Hosannah – Oh Save Us!

 The significance of riding upon a donkey needs a quick look.
-Being a Westerner in the twenty-first century can make it easy to lose or overlook the nuances of what God is telling us in this passage.
-When we stop to investigate the scripture it reveals to us why the people reacted the way they did at that time and brings us a richer understanding of the Lord.
+Being a Westerner in the twenty-first century can make it easy to lose, or overlook the nuances of what God is telling us in this passage.
+When we stop to investigate the scripture it reveals to us why people reacted the way they did at that time, and brings us a richer understanding of the Lord.

 Luke 19:41-44; “And when he was come near, he beheld the city, and wept over it, 42 Saying, If thou hadst known, even thou, at least in this thy day, the things which belong unto thy peace! but now they are hid from thine eyes.
 43 For the days shall come upon thee, that thine enemies shall cast a trench about thee, and compass thee round, and keep thee in on every side, 44 And shall lay thee even with the ground, and thy children within thee; and they shall not leave in thee one stone upon another; because thou knewest not the time of thy visitation.”

-At the time Jesus rode into Jerusalem donkeys were domesticated and used as a beast of burden.
-They were ridden by nonmilitary personnel (Numbers 22:21, Judges 10:4, 1 Samuel 25:20) and as the Lord shows us in scripture, they were also ridden upon by Israel’s kings (2 Sam 18:9; 19:26).
+At the time Jesus rode into Jerusalem donkeys were domesticated, and used as a beast of burden.
+They were ridden by nonmilitary personnel (Numbers 22:21, Judges 10:4, 1 Samuel 25:20), and as the Lord shows us in scripture, were also ridden upon by Israel’s kings (2 Sam 18:9; 19:26).
 We even see Solomon riding upon a colt when his father David commissioned him as king of Israel (1 Kings 1:32-40).

 Notice the reaction of the owner of the donkey when the disciples told them it was for the Master.
-Mark 11:4-6 reveals that no one said a word.
+Mark 11:4-6 reveals no one said a word.
 This tells us they knew.
-By the time the disciples had gone into town to retrieve the colt Jesus was well known.
-Everyone in the region had heard of Lazarus’ resurrection and the multiple healings Jesus had performed.
+By the time the disciples had gone into town to retrieve the colt, Jesus was well known.
+Everyone in the region had heard of Lazarus’ resurrection, and the multiple healings He had performed.

 “And they went their way, and found the colt tied by the door without in a place where two ways met; and they loose him.5 And certain of them that stood there said unto them, What do ye, loosing the colt?
 6 And they said unto them even as Jesus had commanded: and they let them go.”